John Roseboro: Career overall

+Television appearances

-Roseboro appeared as a plainclothes officer in the 1966 Dragnet TV movie.
-He also appeared as himself in the 1962 film Experiment in Terror along with Don Drysdale and Wally Moon, and as himself in the 1963 Mister Ed episode "Leo Durocher Meets Mister Ed."
+Like many Dodgers in the 1960s, Roseboro did some film and television work.
+He appeared as a plainclothes officer in the 1966 made-for-television film Dragnet.
+He also appeared as himself in the 1962 film Experiment in Terror, along with teammates Don Drysdale and Wally Moon, and in the 1963 episode of the show Mister Ed called "Leo Durocher Meets Mister Ed."

-Chevrolet was one of the sponsors of the Dodgers' radio coverage in the mid-1960s.
-The song "See the USA in Your Chevrolet", made famous by Dinah Shore in the '50s, was sung in Chevrolet commercials by Roseboro and other Dodger players.
-Dodger announcer Jerry Doggett once joked that Roseboro was a singer "whose singing career was destined to go absolutely nowhere."
+In the mid-1960s, Chevrolet was one of the sponsors of the Dodgers' radio coverage.
+When the Los Angeles Dodgers broadcast games on television, Chevrolet commercials were aired in which Roseboro and Drysdale sang the song "See The U.S.A.
+In Your Chevrolet", made famous by Dinah Shore in the 1950s.
+Upon seeing the commercials, Dodgers' announcer Jerry Doggett joked that Roseboro's and Drysdale's singing career "was destined to go absolutely nowhere."